The Sine Function

 Physical Background

-This representation is fundamental for understanding alternating current, electromagnetic waves, and mechanical oscillations.
-Circular motion provides a clear geometric interpretation of the sine function and explains why terms such as “angular frequency” and “phase” are used in wave theory.
+This representation is fundamental for alternating current, electromagnetic waves, and mechanical oscillations.
+Circular motion provides a geometric interpretation of the sine function and explains why terms such as “angular frequency” and “phase” are used in wave theory.